Help Your Realtor Sell Your Home More Effectively – Part I

 Putting your home up for sale can bring a lot of emotions to the surface for the whole family.
 No matter what the reason is to sell your home, this was your home and it will be packed full of memories of the whole family.

-When you sell your home, move your focus to building new memories and making a better life for your family in a new home.
+When you sell your home, move your focus to building new memories and make a better life for your family in a new home.
 When you do this you will be able to separate yourself just enough to depersonalize your home.
-Potential buyers will come in want to be able to visualize the building of their own memories and personal touches that would make this house their home.
+Potential buyers will come in wanting to be able to visualize the building of their own memories and personal touches that would make this house their home.

 Selling your home is a top priority for a real estate agent.
 You have the power to help your real estate agent get the most money for the sale of your home.
 There are various things that you can do to assist them in the process.

 Let’s Get Your Home Ready to Sell

 The first thing buyers will see when they arrive to look at your home is the exterior.
 Start with the basics and work your way around the exterior from there.

 As you sell your home, whenever a real estate agent speaks of “curb appeal” they are referring to the overall view of the house to a buyer.
 Make your home look tidy and clutter-free.
 Mow the yard and pick up any trash that may be lying around.
 Take time to pull the weeds and that includes in the garden and flower beds, around fences, trees, house, and the garage.
 Include any outbuildings that may sit on the property as well.
 Do not leave any weeds or debris behind.

 Remove any extra clutter such as stray tools or personalized yard ornaments, extra vehicles, bicycles, motorcycles, and anything else that doesn’t have to be there when you sell your home.
 This will make a fresh pallet for your buyers to picture.

 Pets and Plants